arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier-rev2/tutorials/mkr-iot-carrier-01-technical-reference/cheat-sheet.md

 The `carrier.leds.show();` method is necessary for updating the new state of the LEDs and needs to be called after any change of the state of the LEDs (turning on & off or change of color).

-Here are some of the useful methods used to control the LEDs on the MKR IoT Carrier:
+Here are some of the useful methods used to control the LEDs on the MKR IoT Carrier Rev2:

 ```arduino
 carrier.leds.setPixelColor(index, red, green, blue);